 Certain statements contained in this Quarterly Report constitute "forward-looking statements" within the meaning of Rule 3b-6 of the Securities Exchange Act of 1934.
-These forward-looking statements include the following: (i) our intentions for growth through acquisitions as well as internal expansion; (ii) our expectations regarding the integration of acquisitions; (iii) our beliefs regarding the integration of our brands and the resulting impact thereof; (iv) our statements regarding the introduction of new products and the impact on our revenues and margins; (v) our beliefs regarding the positioning of our business for the future; (vi) our beliefs that we will continue to derive benefits from new products; (vii) our expectations concerning global macroeconomic and market condition; (viii) our expectations concerning higher input costs; (ix) our belief that our cash and cash equivalent investments have no significant exposure to interest rate risk; (x) our belief that our sources of liquidity are adequate to fund our anticipated operating and cash requirements for the next twelve months; and (xi) our expectations regarding our ability to remain in compliance with the covenants under our debt agreements.
-Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, levels of activity, performance or achievements of the Company, or industry results, to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
-Such factors include, among others, the following:
+These forward-looking statements include the following: (i) our beliefs regarding our sales and marketing strategy; (ii) our intention to grow through acquisitions as well as internal expansion; (iii) our expectations regarding the integration of acquisitions and the opportunities for growth related thereto; (iv) our beliefs regarding the integration of our brands and the resulting impact thereof; (v) our statements regarding the introduction of new products and the impact on our revenues and margins; (vi) our beliefs regarding the positioning of our business for the future; (vii) our beliefs that we will continue to derive benefits from new products; (viii) our expectations concerning the economic environment; (ix) our expectations concerning our support of increased consumer consumption; (x) our expectations concerning higher input costs; (xi) our belief that our cash and cash equivalent investments have no significant exposure to interest rate risk; (xii) our belief that our sources of liquidity are adequate to fund our anticipated operating and cash requirements for the next twelve months; and (xiii) our expectations regarding our capital spending for fiscal year 2012.
+Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, levels of activity, performance or achievements of the Company, or industry results, to be materially different from any future results, levels of activity, performance or achievements of the Company, or industry results, to be materially different from any future results, levels of activity, performance or achievements of the Company, or industry results, to be materially different from any future results, levels of activity, performance or achievements or implied by such forward-looking statements.
+Such factors include, among others, the following